 For lunch on the mountain try the Etable du Marais for traditional Valaisan dishes, or the Cabane Becs-de-Bosson with panoramic views.

 Summer in Grimentz

-The Val d’Anniviers is a fantastic place to be in the summer.
+The extensive Valais region and the Val d’Anniviers are fantastic places to be in the summer.
 Alpinists can take various routes around the Imperial Crown of peaks, and the valley is covered with walking paths all the way up to the glaciers above the Lac de Moiry.
 There are 100km of signed mountain bike routes and Grimentz is the end destination for the annual 130km Grand Raid mountain bike race starting in Verbier.
 Adrenalin junkies will enjoy paragliding, bungee jumping and the 410 metre long via ferrata above the Moiry Dam.